Updated April 21, 2021

 - Phone number

-Other ways to identify and segment your contacts include the value they represent (for example, through past transactions, referrals, or estimated lifetime value), the length of the relationship, or any other criteria you use to identify sales opportunities.
+Other ways to identify and segment your contacts include the value they represent (for example, their potential for referrals or estimated lifetime value), the length of the relationship, or any other criteria you find useful when identifying sales opportunities.

-Remember: 80 percent of your business comes from 20 percent of your clients, so you’ll need to know who they are.
+Remember: 80 percent of your business comes from 20 percent of your clients, so you’ll need to know who is who.

 Here are some additional fields you may want to include:

-It’s crucial that you know the last time you worked with (or spoke to), as well as what your goals are for a follow-up call.
+- Important dates: It’s crucial that you know the last time you worked with or spoke to a contact, as well as what your goals are for a follow-up call.
 You can use this information to make sure you aren’t going too long without keeping in touch.

-Whether you’re speaking over the phone, sending email, or planning a direct mail effort, you need to communicate differently with certain audiences.
+- Type of contact: Whether you’re speaking over the phone, sending email, or planning a direct mail effort, you need to communicate differently with different audiences.
 What you say to clients will not necessarily be the same as what you say to prospects.
-Your spheres of influence need unique messages as well.
+Similarly, preferred communication channels vary across generations.
 By categorizing your contacts, you can easily sort and segment them for more targeted marketing opportunities.

-Not only can you communicate with clients, prospects, and influencers you are connected with on these channels, you can also use them to glean information that will help you build and strengthen relationships.
+- Social media accounts: Not only can you use social media to communicate with clients, prospects, and influencers, you can also take some time to glean information from your clients’ accounts that will help you build and strengthen relationships.

-Begin by gathering all of your existing contact data from your personal address book, recent sales transaction documents, your email list, and even your good ol’ Rolodex.
-Spend some time entering as much info as you have, and make it a goal to call contacts to fill in any gaps.
+Begin by gathering all of your existing contact data from your personal address book, recent sales transaction documents, your email list, and even your good ol’ Rolodex (is that still a thing?)
+Spend time entering as much information as you have, and make it a goal to call contacts to fill in any gaps.
 (This is a great excuse for a follow-up call!)

 Make sure you include everyone you have contact with—clients, business partners, prospects, acquaintances, etc. This will likely be the most time-consuming part of the process, but trust us: it is well worth the effort.

 Any contact database is only as good as the data it contains.
-So, for it to be effective, it needs to be up-to-date.
+So, for it to be effective, it needs to be kept up-to-date.
 Your contact database is a living, breathing object.

 If you’re reviewing the database as frequently as you should be, this will become one of your most accessed documents.
 Following every encounter you have with a client or prospect, remember to update the notes section.
 As mentioned before, you’ll want to document events, actions you need to take, and other important information that comes out of your conversations.
-Make it a part of your routine to add information as you receive it, rather than waiting until you have a full list
+Make it a part of your routine to add information as you receive it, rather than waiting until you have every detail you may eventually want.

 Here are a few other free resources that will help you make the most of your client interactions: